developer6v/autonotify_for_woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Autonotify for WooCommerce is a plugin that seamlessly integrates WooCommerce with the Autonotify platform, enabling automated WhatsApp message notifications based on order statuses and abandoned cart.

+== External services ==

+This plugin connects to the Autonotify API to send information.
+It is needed for security reasons, such as the authentication token, and to automate the workflow of sending messages based on order status and abandoned carts.